 designing with nature towards a more just world.

-In her free time, Miranda enjoys reading, drawing, taking photos, practicing ceramics, and spending time in nature.
+In her free time, Miranda enjoys reading, drawing, taking photos, working on art projects, and spending time in nature.
 She loves to travel and immerse herself in new cultures

 and experiences.
 She also frequents concerts and loves listening to music.